NWTC/InflowWind/Source/README_TODO.txt

 Lidar module integration -- Bonnie has something in the other branch that this will be based on.
 Will do that after other things are done.

-Features to consider
-a) add OutSwitch like in HydroDyn.
-Is this something we want, or should this just be a driver level thing?

 Questions
--- How are Bladed wind files (not the bladed-style ones) handled?
-How do we need to modify things for that to work?
-Right now there is no provision in the input file for hte Bladed files, just the bladed-style TurbSim generated ones.
 -- Timeshift when periodic files are used.
 We timeshift to T=0 (I think).
 This is an issue when we want to compare a periodic to non-periodic file.
 Maybe include a flag in the InitInputType and some driver handling for this?
 Later add this to the input file?